tpwres/teczki-polskiego-wrestlingu/content/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md

 title = "DFW Tournament of Dreams I" template = "event_page.html" authors = ["Krzysztof Zych"]
+[extra.gallery]
+1 = { path = "20160611-program.png", caption = "Leaflet of the parish festival, advertising wrestling among other attractions."}
 +++

 The Tournament of Dreams was a two-part event to crown the first ever [DFW](@/o/dfw.md) champion.
-The first round of matches was held on Saturday, June 11th 2016, and the [finals](@/e/dfw/2016-08-20-dfw-tournament-of-dreams-2.md) two months later in August.
+The first round of matches was held on Saturday, June 11th 2016 (this event), and the [finals](@/e/dfw/2016-08-20-dfw-tournament-of-dreams-2.md) two months later in August.

+This event was held at the same location as DFW's [debut show](@/e/dfw/2015-06-20-dfw-showcase.md) one year before, as part of another edition of the same community festival.

+Norris made his DFW debut at this event.
+Since then, he appeared at every show that DFW held.

 {% card() %}
 - ['[Charlie](@/w/madman-charlie.md)', '[Norris](@/w/isnorr.md)', {s: Tournament First